frroossst/frroossst/README.md

 ## Interests
 `Computer Science & Technology` `Neuroscience` `Philosophy` `History` `Story telling` `Reading`

+## What I have built?
+### navXE
+  A local QR code based navigation

+### bomb the card game :warning: (work in progress)
+  A family card game turned into a multiplayer online experience

+### source to source self compiling python easter egg compiler
+  A compiler (rather linter) to add some functional features to python but mostly easter eggs and fun stuff.
+  Written in Python, for Python, compiled (rather interpreted) in Python

+### terminal chess
+  A terminal based chess program

+### stocks analysis algorithm
+  Recommends buy and sell trades for stocks from the NSA

+## What I want to build?

+`a compiler` `a kernal` `an IRC` `a compression algorithm` `a version control system`

 ## Contact Me
 ✉️ adhyanpatel@gmail.com
 <!--🌐 [My Personal Website](https://frroossst.github.io/resume/)-->